Elliot Collier

-Elliot Collier (born 22 February 1995) is a New Zealand professional soccer player who plays as a forward for San Diego Loyal and the New Zealand national team.
+Elliot Collier (born 22 February 1995) is a New Zealand professional soccer player who plays as a forward for USL Championship club Indy Eleven and the New Zealand national team.

-Career
+Club career

+Semi-professional & college (2012–2017)

-After spending time in his native New Zealand playing semi-professionally, Collier moved to the United States to play college soccer at Loyola University Chicago.
+After spending time in his native New Zealand playing semi-professionally with Hamilton Wanderers, Waikato United and Island Bay United, Collier moved to the United States to play college soccer at Loyola University Chicago.
 Collier played four years with the Ramblers, scoring 15 goals and tallying 11 assists in 69 appearances.

 Collier also appeared for USL PDL sides Chicago FC United and Michigan Bucks.

-Chicago Fire
+Chicago Fire (2018–2021)

 On 21 January 2018, Collier was selected with the 49th overall pick of the 2018 MLS SuperDraft by the Chicago Fire.
 Collier signed with the club on 28 February 2018.

 Collier made his professional debut on 10 March 2018 as an 88th-minute substitute during a 3–4 loss to Sporting Kansas City.

+Collier made 16 appearances for the Fire in his debut season, scoring one goal and making one assist.

+Loan to Indy Eleven (2018)

+On 10 August 2018, Collier joined USL Championship club Indy Eleven on loan for the remainder of the 2018 season.
+Collier made 11 appearances for the Eleven, including five starts, and scored one goal.

+Loan to Memphis 901 FC (2019)

+Collier was loaned to USL Championship club Memphis 901 FC in his second full year with the Fire.
+Collier made 26 total appearances for Memphis, scoring six goals including the club's first ever competitive goal in a 1–1 draw at Loudoun United on 16 March and the club's first hat-trick in a 4–1 victory over Hartford Athletic on 6 July.

+Return to Chicago (2020–2021)

+Collier returned to his parent club at the conclusion of the 2019 season, signing a new contract under new head coach Raphaël Wicky.
+Collier would make 21 appearances, including two starts, for the MLS club in the 2020 season.

-Following the 2021 season, Collier's contract option was declined by Chicago.
+Collier returned with the Fire for the 2021 MLS season, making 17 appearances, including three starts.
+Collier's contract option was declined by Chicago and he was released by the club at the conclusion of the 2021 season.

+San Antonio FC (2022)

-Collier signed with San Antonio FC in the USL Championship on January 7, 2022.
+Collier signed with San Antonio FC in the USL Championship on 7 January 2022.
+Collier made 25 total appearances for San Antonio, scoring four league goals and one in the U.S. Open Cup.
+Collier made one substitute playoffs appearance for San Antonio, coming on in the 97th minute of the team's 3–1 victory over Louisville City in the final.
+Collier was released by San Antonio at the end of the 2022 season.

+San Diego Loyal (2023)

 On 27 December 2022, it was announced that Collier would play the 2023 season with San Diego Loyal in the USL Championship.
+Collier ended the season with two goals and three assists, with San Diego in third in the Western Conference, qualifying for the playoffs.